kubeflow/website/content/docs/user_guide.md

 description = "In-depth instructions for using Kubeflow" weight = 10 toc = true
-bref= "Detailed description of Kubeflow usage"
+bref= "This guide will walk you through the basics of deploying and interacting with Kubeflow.
+Some understanding of Kubernetes, Tensorflow, and Ksonnet are useful in completing the contents of this guide."
 +++

-This guide will walk you through the basics of deploying and interacting with Kubeflow.
-Some understanding of Kubernetes, Tensorflow, and Ksonnet are useful in completing the contents of this guide.

 * [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 * [Tensorflow](https://www.tensorflow.org/get_started/)